josdemmers/NewWorldCompanion/README.md

 - Keep track of your learned recipes.
 - Monitor all your cooldowns.
 - Ingame overlay with price data for tradable items.
-Supported servers:
-  - Since v1.0.2.0 the server list is updated at each application launch.
+  - Supported servers: The server list is updated at each application launch.
 For the complete list of supported servers check: https://nwmarketprices.com/
-  - Barri, Camelot, Dry Tree, El Dorado

 ## Planned Features